disparter/tokugawa-discord-game-java/README.md

 - `untitled/`: Original Python implementation
 - `git-hooks/`: Git hooks for semantic versioning

+## Environment Setup

+This project uses environment files (.env) to store configuration settings and secrets:

+1. The `.env` files are excluded from version control via `.gitignore`
+2. Template files `.env.example` are provided with placeholders
+3. Copy `.env.example` to `.env` and fill in your actual values

+### Java Application Setup

+1. Copy `javaapp/.env.example` to `javaapp/.env`
+2. Fill in your Discord token and other configuration values
+3. Build and run the application

+### Note on Security

+When working with environment files:
+- Never commit `.env` files with real secrets
+- Use the provided `.env.example` templates
+- Keep your tokens and secrets secure

 ## Semantic Versioning

 This project uses semantic versioning for git commits, pushes, and tags.